 Cats and Cold Weather

-Typically cats are well adjusted for cold weather.
-However, as the temperature drops below freezing, they become more susceptible to frostbite and hypothermia.
+While cats are well adjusted for cold weather, as the temperature drops below freezing, below freezing, they become more susceptible to frostbite and hypothermia.

-We recommend checking these areas while you are out and about.
 If they have changed in colour, particularly to a grey or pale colour, it may indicate frostbite.
-Ensure that your cat is warm by using blankets and contact your vet immediately.
+If you notice this, ensure that your cat is warm by using blankets and contact your vet immediately.

-Hypothermia occurs when your body loses heat faster than what your body can produce.
+Hypothermia occurs when someone loses heat faster than what their body can produce.